Kedhareswer/Websearch_Langsearch_LangExtract/README.md

-# LangSearch × LangExtract × Google Gemini
+# LangSearch × LangExtract × Google Gemini - Next Search

 A visually rich, AI-powered web search experience.
 Type a query, get an instant, structured AI summary from Google's LangExtract (powered by Gemini), followed by high-quality web results from LangSearch.